 In Scene II, the elders and their leader have gathered in a meeting ground in an open area.
 They are discussing the difficulties their tribe is undergoing and the fact their tribe isn’t represented in the current government.
 For instance, the leader says independence hasn’t benefited their tribe.
 Instead, it has brought them heavier and heavier taxation.
 “We are told about roads, about hospitals; but which hungry man wants a road...”
 He tells them they should make sure once Remi returns he should not be influenced by his mother or the pastor.

-In Scene III, Nyobi has run after the pastor to urge him to go to the city and find Remi.
+In Scene III, Nyobi is running after the pastor to urge him to go to the city and find Remi.
 At first, the pastor refuses.
-After a while, the realization he’s growing old leads him to accept Nyobi’s pleading stating that the church needs a young blood which is energetic.
+After a while, the realization he’s growing old leads him to accept Nyobi’s plea.
+He acknowledges the church needs a young blood which is energetic.
 He agrees to go to the city to look for Remi.

 In this act we come across Remi.
 He is working in the city in an oil company as a clerk.
 He is seeing a woman, Jane, who is of European descent.